whitelizard/extended-ds-client/README.md

 Update an existing record, with possibility of different merge strategies.
 Default is a shallow merge.

 #### Arguments
-- `name: string`  is the name/path of the record.
+- `name: string`
+..- Is the name/path of the record.
-- `obj: Object`  is an object with either an entire record or updates to merge into it.
+- `obj: Object`
+..- Is an object with either an entire record or updates to merge into it.
-- `deepMerge: boolean` (false)  will turn on deep merge of `obj` into the record.
+- `deepMerge: boolean` (false)
+..- Will turn on deep merge of `obj` into the record.
-- `overwrite: boolean` (false)  will replace the record with `obj`.
+- `overwrite: boolean` (false)
+..- Will replace the record with `obj`.

 ```javascript
 client.record.setExistingRecordP('books/bilbo', { author: 'John Ronald Reuel Tolkien' })